Are Power Inverters Bad For Your Car?

 Power inverter

 Plug-in models connect through the cigarette lighter socket or USB port.
-They then draw their 12 Volt input through there.
+They then draw their 12 Volt electrical input through there.

 • Laptops